gpbl/isomorphic500/README.md

 ### Babeljs

 This app is written in Javascript-[Babel](https://babeljs.io/).
-Babel config is found in [.babelrc](.babelrc) (it only enables class properties).
+Babel config is in [.babelrc](.babelrc) (it only enables class properties).
 On Sublime Text, I installed [babel-sublime](https://github.com/babel/babel-sublime) to have full support of the Babel syntax!

 ### Linting

 I use [eslint](http://eslint.org) with [babel-eslint](https://github.com/babel/babel-eslint) and the [react plugin](https://github.com/yannickcr/eslint-plugin-react) – config in [.eslintrc](.eslintrc).
 I also configured Sublime Text with [SublimeLinter-eslint](https://github.com/roadhump/SublimeLinter-eslint).

-Code style with a [jscs](http://jscs.info) using [a config](.jscsrc) inspired by Airbnb's one.
+Code style with [jscs](http://jscs.info) using [a config](.jscsrc) inspired by Airbnb's one.
 On Sublime Text, I installed [SublimeLinter-jscs](https://packagecontrol.io/packages/SublimeLinter-jscs).

 You can use this command to run both linters from the command line: